hackclub/infra/.github/ISSUE_TEMPLATE/github-admin-request.md

 What are you blocked by? <_please describe your issue, and why you need a specific action from a Github admin_>

 **Note - please limit your issue submissions to things that you very specifically need Github admin permissions.
-This is not an open invitation**
+This is, unfortunately, not an open invitation to debug your project...**